-As an employer in Canada, you are responsible for remitting employment insurance, pension plan and tax payroll deductions to the Canada Revenue Agency regularly, along with your employer contributions.
+As an employer in Canada, you are responsible for remitting Employment Insurance (EI), Canada Pension Plan (CPP) and income tax payroll deductions to the Canada Revenue Agency regularly for your employees, along with your employer contributions.

-- To remit your contributions and payroll deductions, open a payroll account whose number consists of your business number, the letters RP indicating a payroll account and a four number identifier, usually 0001.
+- To remit your contributions and payroll deductions, you need to open a CRA Payroll Account.
+This program account consists of your CRA Business Number, the letters RP indicating a payroll account, and a four number identifier, usually 0001.
+Example: 99235 7543 RP0001

-The government of Canada finances employment insurance through employer contributions and through deductions from employee salaries up to a maximum insurable amount.
+The Government of Canada finances Employment Insurance (EI) through employer contributions and through deductions from employee salaries up to a maximum insurable amount.

 To calculate the amount you should deduct from a salary:

 - Multiply the annual salary up to the maximum amount by the factor provided by the CRA.

 - Divide the result by 12 to get the monthly deduction.

 The employer contribution is currently 1.4 times the employee deduction.
 In addition to submitting the required amounts each month, keep records for each employee for which you make deductions and contributions and the hours worked to earn those amounts.

 - Employees who are at least age 65 but under age 70 and still employed can choose to stop making CPP contributions.
 Employees will need to complete Form CPT30, Election to Stop Contributing to the Canada Pension Plan and give one copy of the form to your employer (or employers if more than one) and send another copy to the CRA.
 The employer needs to keep a copy of this form in the employee’s file and be sure to note on the employer’s T4 that the employee is now “CPP Exempt”.